Suneeta Peres da Costa

-Suneeta Peres da Costa is an Australian author best known for her tragicomic novel, Homework (1999) and a novella, Saudade (2018).
+Suneeta Peres da Costa is an Australian author acclaimed for her tragicomic novel, Homework (1999), a novella, Saudade (2018), and a poetry collection, The Prodigal (2024).
 She began her career as a playwright and also publishes poetry, non-fiction and literary criticism.

 Life

 Peres da Costa was born in Sydney, New South Wales, Australia.
-Of Indian Goan descent, her work references Goan and Indian culture, history, families, diaspora and postcolonialism.
-She has also written on asylum seeker justice in Australia and women and endometriosis.
+Of Indian Goan descent, her work references Goan and Indian culture, history, families, lives of girls and women, racism and casteism, diaspora, and European colonialism and postcolonialism.
+She has also written on asylum seeker justice in Australia, technology and COVID-19, and women and endometriosis.

 She graduated with First Class Honours and the University Medal from the Bachelor of Arts in Communication at the University of Technology Sydney, where she later taught creative writing.
-Among her own teachers, to whom she has paid homage, were the late Martin Harrison and Glenda Adams.
-She was a Fulbright Scholar and received a Master of Fine Arts in Writing from Sarah Lawrence College, New York.
+Among her own teachers were Australian poet Martin Harrison and novelist Glenda Adams.
+Peres da Costa was a Fulbright Scholar and received a Master of Fine Arts in Writing from Sarah Lawrence College, New York.
 She pursued doctoral studies on James Joyce at the University of Sydney.

 Career

 Peres da Costa was twenty-three years old when her tragicomic novel Homework, about a dysfunctional Goan migrant family set in suburban Sydney, was published internationally by Bloomsbury.
 It was translated into German by Rowohlt, and shortlisted for the Dobbie Literary Award.

-Her plays include I am an Island, Watermark, Angelina's Song, Children See Everything, Fire, Water.
+She is the author of plays and radio plays including I am an Island, Watermark, Angelina's Song, Children See Everything, Fire and Water.
 Two biographical works, The Art of Straying (which imagines the last night in the life of cultural philosopher, Walter Benjamin) and Estranged Muse (on James Joyce's daughter) were also produced by the Australian Broadcasting Corporation.

 Her 2018 novella on the subject of saudade, follows Maria, a young girl from a Goan immigrant family, growing up in a political hierarchy of racism and colonialism in Portuguese Angola.
 Saudade was shortlisted in the fiction category of the Prime Minister's Literary Awards 2019, the 2020 Adelaide Festival Awards for Literature and was a finalist in Field Notes' 2020 Tournament of Books.

 Suneeta Peres Da Costa's—Saudade— is a beautifully conceived story told from the perspective of a young Goan migrant who lives with her family in Angola during the last years of Portuguese occupation [...]
 Saudade is notable for the gorgeous fluency of its prose style.
 Its moving story is told with an elegance and concision that exemplify the virtues of the novella form.